Ella aka. Lorde, with her drawing.

 I want to send them some of my music but I really don’t know if they… Yeah.

-You could send it to Yimmy, I reckon he’d listen to it.
-Just email it to him, he’ll reply, it’ll be cool.
+You could send it, I reckon they’d listen to it.
+Just email it, it’ll be cool.

 Did you just email Universal about me?

 Well, Justin sent me a link to your site, I listened to one song and I immediately replied and I was like, “WHO IS THIS GIRL?” and then he didn’t tell me your name, and I figured they were being secretive so I went on this massive Nancy Drew Facebook stalk, to your page, through all the commenters… I won’t tell you how I did it but I found your real name, then I tweeted you and I was going to just straight up find you, but then I thought maybe I should go through the proper avenues and I just hit Justin [from Universal Music] up instead because you’re young… And he’s nice to me.